lechimp-p/parsr/README.md

 # Parsr

-*A tool for creating parsers for self defined languages.*
+**A tool for creating parsers for self defined languages.**

-With this module you can define a grammar for a language in a bachus-naur-like form, instantiate parsers from that grammar and parse bits of text according to the grammar.
+With this module you can define a grammar for a language, instantiate parsers from that grammar and parse bits of text according to the grammar.

+It was build to make it easy to define grammars for a DSL with python integration.
+It is neither fast, nor do i recommend to use it in production.

+Instead you could use it for a quick and dirty exploration of the design space of a language you just thought about.
+The parsers build from your spec run as non deterministic parsers, that is they could give you any result that could be parsed according to your grammar.
+In verbose mode, the parsers give you a detailed output of what they are doing.

+The grammars are defined via decorators in a class.
+There are two types of objects involved, tokens and symbols.
+A token matches some strings, a symbol is a more complex structure build from other tokens and symbols.

+In the first stage of the parsing, the text is broken up into distinct pieces (no non-determinism here!) according to the tokens in you grammar.
+In the second stage, the parser tries to group the tokens according to the symbols in every possible way.

+In your grammar class you can define what happens, if a token or symbol is found.
+You can attach a function to that token/symbol, that could process the found string or the results of a subsymbol to generate other objects or intermediate data as result.

+The parsers (currently ?) do not support fixity (that would make it possible to parse 1 + 1 * 2 as 1 + (1 * 2)), so you might
+be forced to use parantheses more often than you would like to.
+You could work around this behaviour by constructing a intermediate syntax tree.

+**Disclaimer**: As i'm no computer scientist, forgive me if i use some terminology inappropriately.
+I'm also aware, that building parsers already is explored for some times and there are well known and battle proven algorithms and strategies to implement parsers.
+So this is just my personal naive approach.

+## Technical documentation

+A complete example could be found in example.py.

 To define a grammar create a class deriving from the grammar base class.